tsamaya/favicon-crawler/README.md

 a webservice fetching icon from websites

 ## usage
-You need to install [NNode](http://nodejs.org/) and [Grunt](http://gruntjs.com/) in order to download dependencies and run the server via the command line.
+You need to install [Node](http://nodejs.org/) and [Grunt](http://gruntjs.com/) in order to download dependencies and run the server via the command line.

 1. [Fork and clone the repo](https://help.github.com/articles/fork-a-repo)
 2. `cd` into the `favicon-crawler` folder
 3. Run `npm install` to install dependencies
 4. Run `grunt` to run the server
-5. run `curl htpp://127.0.0.1:1515/get?domain=esri.com`
+5. Run `curl htpp://127.0.0.1:1515/get?domain=esri.com`

 ## Requirements
 to run the command line tools